1. How is mediation initiated and what is the process?

 5. What costs and fees are permitted and how are mediation fees collected?

-There is a non-refundable filing cost to the parties to the mediation of $400 to be paid directly to the Center to initiate the process.
+There is a non-refundable filing cost to the parties to the mediation of $500 to be paid directly to the Center to initiate the process.
 Center mediators agree to a mediator fee of $200 per hour for the first 2 hours of hearing time.
 Thereafter the parties will be charged for hearing time at the mediator’s published hourly rate or as otherwise agreed to in writing by the mediator and parties.
-The parties are required to commit to three hours of mediation time, except as otherwise noted in the mediator fee and policy schedule.
+The parties are required to commit to four hours of mediation time, except as otherwise noted in the mediator fee and policy schedule.
 All mediator fees are billed by the mediator and paid directly to the mediator by the parties.
 Except as noted above, each mediator establishes his/her own rates.

 6. How long does the process take?

 In almost all cases, the mediation conference will be held within 60 days from the date the Center accepts the parties request to mediate.
-The typical mediation conference lasts from between 3 to 4 hours and a second conference is rarely needed.
-The parties are required to commit to a minimum of 3 hours of mediation time, unless as otherwise noted in the mediator fee and policy schedule, to ensure sufficient time for the mediation process to be successful.
+The typical mediation conference lasts 4 hours and a second conference is rarely needed.
+The parties are required to commit to a minimum of 4 hours of mediation time, unless as otherwise noted in the mediator fee and policy schedule, to ensure sufficient time for the mediation process to be successful.

 7. What are the mediator panel experience and education requirements?